Support Services at SOAS

 IFCELS offers in-sessional language support to non-native speakers of English.
 This department is located in the Faber Building at the Russell Square campus.

-The Careers library is located in room G12 on the ground floor of the main building at the Russell Square campus.
+The Careers Office is currently located in room G12 of the main building at the Russell Square campus but will be based in room R101 from 15 September.
 Staff are able to offer advice to students about all aspects of job hunting and career management and will even help with practice interviews.